raufer/beautiful-jekyll/_posts/2018-03-15-poc-dataflow-for-ml.markdown

 layout: post
 title:  "Proof of concept for constructing ML pipelines"
 date:   2018-02-08 01:01:33 +0000
-subtitle: A proposal of a design pattern support the creation of machine learning pipelines using dataflow and currying.
+subtitle: A proposal of a design pattern to support the creation of machine learning pipelines using dataflow and currying.
 <!-- bigimg: /img/path.jpg -->
 gh-repo: raufer/flow-writer
 gh-badge: [star, fork]